-Many people sent me a message or commented on my posts: “so where is YOUR hit song?” – or something like this.
+Sometimes people send me a message or comment on my posts asking “so where is YOUR hit song?”.

-And since they don’t have a reasonable argument, the only thing they can do is bring up something that is irrelevant.
-I mean, if you go to a bookstore to buy a book about basic music theory (chords, scales, intervals, etc) do you ask where’s the author’s hit songs?
+When you go to a bookstore to buy a book about basic music theory (chords, scales, intervals, etc) do you ask where the author’s hit songs are?

-That being said, let me explain how wrong their logic is, and why you actually have to be careful with learning from successful people.
+Let me explain how wrong this logic is, and why you actually have to be careful with learning from successful people.

 Over the past two years, I have purchased the songwriting course of three successful, Grammy-award-winning songwriters.
 I won’t write down their names because I don’t want to attack them.
 I did not learn anything from those courses.